bheklilr/pyarkansas-website/pinaxcon/templates/static_pages/program/sprints_and_receptions.md

 - Write tests
 - Improve documentation

-It's a great way to contribute to the community, learn about coding and open-source contribution, and have fun with new and old PyOhio friends.
+It's a great way to contribute to the community, learn about coding and open-source contribution, and have fun with new and old PyArkansas friends.

 ## Schedule